Evaluations of annular Khovanov--Rozansky homology

 \begin{lem} $\DecWeb$ admits a symmetric monoidal structure. \end{lem} \begin{proof} The tensor product is given by placing webs side by side.
 The symmetry is an isomorphism of degree zero and given on objects of the form $(k,l)$ by the $q=1$ specialization of \eqref{eq:crossing}, with a \uwave{sign correction}:

-The symmetry on other pairs of objects is constructed from these basic crossings in a standard way.
+The symmetry on other pairs of objects is constructed as composition of these basic symmetries.
 For checking the naturality of the symmetry, note that vertices still slide through other strands as in \eqref{eq:forkslide} despite the sign correction.
 It remains to verify that decorations migrate through such crossings.
 In the case $k=l=1$, this follows directly from \eqref{eq:decwebrel2}.
 In the more general case, one first blows up both strands into blisters of parallel $1$-labeled strands via relation \eqref{eq:webrel}.
 These blisters fork-slide underneath the crossing, decorations migrate onto the 1-labeled strands by \eqref{eq:decwebrel} and then through all remaining 1-1-crossings.
 Then one reverses the process on the other side. \end{proof}

 In Theorem~\ref{thm:DecWeb}, we will get a more intrinsic characterisation of $\DecWeb$.
 To prove this theorem, we take a technical detour through modules for Schur quotients of current algebras.
 Let $\dot{\cat{U}}(\glnn{m}[t])$ denote Lusztig's idempotent form of the universal enveloping algebra of the current algebra $\glnn{m}[t]$, which can be considered as a category with objects given by $\glnn{m}$-weights $[a_1,\dots,a_m]$.
 The superscript $\geq 0$ indicates that we have taken the \textit{Schur quotient} by morphisms which factor through an object with negative entries.
 For every $m'\geq m$, there exists an embedding $\iota\colon \dot{\cat{U}}(\glnn{m}[t])^{\geq 0} \to \dot{\cat{U}}(\glnn{m'}[t])^{\geq 0}$ given on objects by $[a_1,\dots,a_m]\mapsto [a_1,\dots,a_m,0\dots,0]$.